 "OK, well, what kind of body language are you using?"
 I responded.

 "What do you mean?" she asked.

 I answered, "Are you open or closed?
 What are you doing while they're talking?"

 "I just read my book," she told me.

 There are many factors in life that can prevent you from wanting to take a step into what's uncomfortable -- anxiety, fear of rejection or the plain truth that some people are just mean.
-We just have to accept the fact that if we make the choice to always stay comfortable, and wait for someone to invite us out, or initiate talking, that could mean that we are likely to be -- and stay -- lonely.
+We just have to accept the fact that if we make the choice always to stay comfortable, wait for someone to invite us out or initiate talking, that could mean that we are likely to be -- and stay -- lonely.